 Still, if you already suffer from this disease, reducing your exposure to blue light might help, and I encourage you to talk to your optometrist or ophthalmologist about it.

-The primary difference between blue light blocking eye glasses from BLUblox and other brands is the amount of blue light the lenses filter.
-Many popular brands, including Warby Parker, offer what’s called computer glasses with transparent lenses.
+The primary difference between blue light blocking eye glasses from BON CHARGE and other brands is the amount of blue light the lenses filter.
+Many popular brands, including Warby Parker, offer what are called computer glasses with transparent lenses.

 Such glasses can help filter certain blue light frequencies emitted by digital screens to reduce eye strain and other minor issues, but they don’t filter the proper wavelengths to ensure the timely release of melatonin at night.

-For that, you need tinted glasses, such as the ones BLUblox offers as part of their Sleep+ product line.
+For that, you need tinted glasses, such as the ones BON CHARGE offers.

 The short answer is “no,” peripheral light isn’t a big concern.